Roy Oksnevad is director of Muslim Ministries at Wheaton College through the Billy Graham Center.

 Indeed, when I accepted Christ as my personal Savior ten years ago, I discovered that it in fact was not a ridiculous idea, but the most brilliantly thought-out one I had ever heard.
 So I found myself on a journey to reconcile this large and magnificent God with one I was finding to be kind and gentle, full of compassion and goodness.
 I had fallen in love with a personal version of God—the “Jesus part” of the Trinity, who “when[he] knew that his hour had come to depart out of this world to the Father, having loved his own who were in the world, he loved them to the end” (John 13:1).

 Somewhere along the way I did realize that the two—big and magnificent and personal and loving—aren’t distinct, but are in fact two very wonderful images of the same God who is manifested in too many ways to count.
-Consider the death and resurrection of Jesus.
+There is no more perfect time of year to reflect on this than during the Resurrection season.
 The same God whose holy wrath could only be quenched by placing his anger for sin on something, chose Someone to place it on.
 Himself.
 The same God whose love for the world brought him to humble himself for a people who hadn’t even asked was also the One whose eyes were too holy to even look upon sin.